aerogear-attic/aerogear-aerodoc-backend/readme.md

 -X GET http://localhost:8080/prodoctor/leads
 ```

-You will get a list of leads :
+You will get a list of leads **which has not a saleAgent set yet** :

 ```
 [{"id":39,"version":0,"name":"Doctor No","location":"New York","phoneNumber":"0612412121"}]